fachat/XD2031/fwtests/relfiles/README.txt

 buf4) The 1571 drive at some point returns an ILLEGAL TRACK OR SECTOR instead of a RECORD NOT PRESENT.

+Note:
+	bug2 seems not to recover well in DOS. when expanding the REL file over that additional block, the block is discarded and a new one allocated.
+However, this still seems to mess up the start address of the record in the block, at least it writes the $ff marker wrongly.

 Here is the list of "expected" changes due to these bugs: